authelia/authelia/README.md

 **Authelia** is an open-source authentication and authorization server providing 2-factor authentication and single sign-on (SSO) for your applications via a web portal.
 It acts as a companion of reverse proxies like [nginx], [Traefik] or [HAProxy] to let them know whether queries should pass through.
-Unauthenticated user are redirected to Authelia Sign-in portal instead.
+Unauthenticated users are redirected to Authelia Sign-in portal instead.

 Documentation is available at https://docs.authelia.com.